drmzio/laravel-fdn/README.md

 cp .env.example .env
 ```

-Finally, generate an new app key using:
+Finally, generate a new app key using:
 ```
 php artisan key:generate
 ```